RLAlpha49/AniCards/README.md

 Waitress is a production-quality WSGI server that can be used to run your Flask application.
 Here's how you can run your application with Waitress and have it hosted by Cloudflare:

-1. **Install Waitress**:
+1. **Activate the Python virtual environment**:

     ```bash
+    # If you're on macOS or Linux:
+    source env/bin/activate

+    # If you're on Windows:
+    .\env\Scripts\activate
+    ```

+2. **Install Waitress**:

+    ```bash
     pip install waitress
     ```

-2. **Run Wrapper.py**:
+3. **Navigate to your application's directory and run Wrapper.py**:

     ```bash
     cd path/to/your/application
-    py wrapper.py
+    python wrapper.py
     ```

-    Replace path/to/your/application with the actual path to your application's directory.
+    Replace `path/to/your/application` with the actual path to your application's directory.

-    By default I have waitress set to use 4 threads.
-If you want to change this edit this line in 'server.py' to the amount of threads you want.
+    By default, I have waitress set to use 4 threads.
+If you want to change this, edit this line in 'server.py' to the amount of threads you want.

     ```bash
     return subprocess.Popen(['waitress-serve', '--port=5000', '--threads=4', 'main:app'], stdout=subprocess.PIPE)